 Help Kids Spell the Words THEY Commonly Misspell

 Do you remember learning how to spell?
 I have vague memories of spelling lists and spelling bees.
-We’d line up against the chalkboard, and one by one find our way back to our seats.
+We’d line up against the chalkboard and, one by one, find our way back to our seats.
 I was usually the first in the class to sit down.
-Like math, spelling was something I believed you were either good at or not.
+Like math, I believed you were either good at spelling or not.
 Truth- I didn’t know there were spelling rules until I was an adult, and I never paid attention to the sounds letters made until I was teaching.
-Whole language replaced phonics the years I learned to read and write, and while I can see the logic behind teaching this way, I wonder if spelling might have been easier for me had I had a blend of both.
+Whole language replaced phonics during the years I learned to read and write, and while I can see the logic behind teaching this way, I wonder if spelling might have been easier for me had I had a blend of both.

 Disclosure- Links in this post may be affiliate links.
 If you click through and make a purchase, I earn a commission at no additional cost to you.
 Unless noted, if I am reviewing a product, I have been compensated for my time.
 I write honest reviews.
 They are not required to be positive.
 I only recommend the resources we love and use.

 We use both phonics and whole language in our home.
-This year my children are using a spelling program similar to the one I once used in the classroom.
+This year, my children are using a spelling program similar to the one I once used in the classroom.
 I appreciate how All About Spelling creates a foundation and uses each lesson to build, slowly, upon what the child already knows.
-There is a sequence, repetition, and both of my children can apply what they are learning fairly quickly.
+There is a sequence and repetition, and both of my children can quickly apply what they are learning.
 They’re not doing what I once did- trying to memorize a list of words for Friday’s test and forgetting them by Monday.

 But what about all the words that don’t follow a pattern or rule?
 What about the words our program doesn’t teach until book four or five?
 The words I get asked to spell, sometimes daily.
 The words my children use and write often.

-A believer in autonomy and learning by doing, here is a tool I found, both in my classroom and at home, that can help children learn and practice the words they use most often.
+As a believer in autonomy and learning by doing, I found a tool, both in my classroom and at home, to help children learn and practice the words they use most often.

 Help Kids Spell the Words They Most Commonly misspell ~ Create a Word Wall